top of page

 Chapter 1

 Dark cliffs enshrouded both sides of the Johnson Valley along its winding course to the Pacific Ocean.
-The five-hundred-foot vertical rock walls were said to be unscalable.
-Farmlands and forests of pine trees separated the valley’s residents into small communities.
+The five-hundred-foot vertical rock walls, visible from every point in the valley, were said by its residents to be unscalable.

-After his shift at Curt’s Groceries, Kyle Steinman sat at a table in front of McHenry’s sandwich shop.
-It was there where he and his older sister Cora had made up unflattering names and stories for townsfolk who walked along Main Street.
+Farmlands and forests of pine trees separated the valley into small communities.
+The largest of these communities was Hanover, where Kyle Steinman, after his shift at Curt’s Groceries, sat at a table in front of McHenry’s sandwich shop.
+It was there where he and his older sister Cora used to make up unflattering names and stories for townsfolk who walked along Main Street.
 That was before his parents sent her away to college.

 If she was burdened by her new life, then what chance did he have?

-A girl perhaps his age walked from around the corner at Southern Street, her dark hair behind her.
-She glanced at him as she passed and whistled two ascending notes, her black purse hanging by thin straps over her leather jacket.
+A girl, perhaps his age walked from around the corner at Southern Street, her dark hair behind her as she passed.
+She glanced at him and whistled two ascending notes, her black purse hanging by thin straps over her leather jacket.

 “Hey,” he said, immediately wishing he’d thought of a more interesting greeting.

 At Curt’s Groceries the next day, a customer had picked through the apples, leaving them in disarray.
 Kyle grumbled under his breath and began to straighten them when he saw through the storefront windows a bronze-colored sedan parked along the curb.
-Leaning against its hood was the girl with the black leather purse, her arms folded, and her head swaying left and right with her eyes closed as if she were listening to music.
+Leaning against its hood was the girl with the black leather purse, her arms folded and her head swaying left and right with her eyes closed as if she were listening to music.

 Not wanting a scolding from Curt, he resumed his work on the apples until looking up again and catching her watching him, her right palm held against her chest.
-He waved slowly at her even though she couldn’t have been there for him.
+He nodded slowly at her even though she couldn’t have been there for him.

-The girl puzzled him because none of the customers who frequented the store ever had the effect on him that she had.
+The girl puzzled him because none of the customers who frequented the store had the effect on him that she had.
 It must have been how smoothly she walked, or her dark eyelashes, or her coat and black purse.
 Her family must have been new to Hanover because he didn’t remember seeing her at school.
 Kyle returned to the apple aisle before Curt noticed his absence.

 Hanover provided few places for youth to hang out, which was good when trying to find someone on a Friday night.
 After searching for the girl in every store in Granger Mall twice, he drove home disappointed, scolding himself for letting her affect him so.